Kang-ChangWoo/Bigdata_Community-Detection/README.md

 ## 1 Preprocessing File Tree.
 We use 4 dataset as below:
- - Real-world dataset (for test)
+ - `Real-world dataset` (for test)
- - Synthesized real-world-like dataset (for train)
+ - `Synthesized real-world-like dataset` (for train)
- - TC1 dataset (for test)
+ - `TC1 dataset` (for test)
- - Synthesized TC1-like dataset (for train)
+ - `Synthesized TC1-like dataset` (for train)

-Each file/folder trees are different from each other. therefore,
+Each file/folder trees are different from each other. \

+For example, `real-world dataset` and `TC1 dataset` are saved with nested directory structure.
+`Synthesized real-world-like dataset` and `Synthesized TC1-like dataset` are flat directory structure.

+Furthermore, `real-world dataset` named with some text such as dolphin, football and karate.
+`TC1 dataset` named with sequenced indexing.

+Thus, we organizing

 #### Inputs